wind2008hxy/arc-theme/README.md

 If you find a bug, or have a suggestion for improving the theme, please open an issue at <https://github.com/jnsh/arc-theme/issues>.

+## Contributing

+If you'd like to contribute to the project, open an pull request, or an issue for discussion.
+See [HACKING.md](https://github.com/jnsh/arc-theme/blob/master/HACKING.md) for further details.

 ## License

 Arc is available under the terms of the GPL-3.0.
 See [COPYING](https://github.com/jnsh/arc-theme/blob/master/COPYING) for details.